How to impress your children…

 So folks; if you’ve a hot tub; hop in.
 Or get running those bathtubs and basking in bubbles with candles, music … and escape the wintry chills!

-Cygnet Health Care list ‘keep fit and stay active‘ as tip number three.
+Cygnet Health Care have ‘keep fit and stay active‘ as tip number three.
 I must concur with this one too; I am loving my January running.
-I do actually like to exercise in the cold, running on a hot day is my nemesis and, as the icing on the cake, I got blue tooth earphones for Christmas so I am now pounding the pavements to the beat of my favourite rousing anthems!
+I do actually like to exercise in the cold, running on a hot day is my nemesis and, as the icing on the cake, I got blue tooth earphones for Christmas so I am also pounding the pavements to the beat of my favourite rousing anthems!
 For an hour each Saturday, it has become my definition of ‘happy’.

-So mostly, but not all about the weekend?
-I’ve now got the suggestion of a bit of downward dog and a midweek bath to brighten up a January evening!
-Alongside the delights of Friday nights and the rare glimpses of daylight that Saturday and Sunday bring, will this be enough to sustain me through the gloomy grind of the working week?
+Few would argue with the benefits of bring active eorher.
+So when we’re lucky enough to see a glimmer or sunlight, pull on the trainers or enjoy the beauty of a snowy walk.
+In grimmer weather, and let’s face it, we’ve had a lot, blogger Kat recommends digging out your yoga mats.
+Worth a try… again if only to warm up! .. it’s all about the weekend!
+Are the delights of Friday nights and the rare glimpses of daylight that Saturday and Sunday bring, enough to sustain me through the relentless, gloomy grind of the working week?
 I fear not.
 And I’ve yet to mention the desperate need for a pay day!
 Whose idea was it to put two 31 day months back to back at the most expensive time of the year?
 Not a parent I’ll wager.
 Sheer insanity!

 On the bright side… we are over half way through!
 Nonetheless, please hurry up February…